OpenClaw (Clawdbot / Moltbot): What It Is & Setup Guide

 How messages flow in a typical interaction

-Because the control layer and integrations run where you choose, you decide how much power to grant the assistant.
+You decide.
+Because the control layer and integrations run where you choose, you control how much power to grant the assistant.

 Top use cases for Clawdbot

-Clawdbot can be tailored to many needs.
-Here are the most common and useful ways people use it.
+Clawdbot fits many needs.
+Here are the most common ways people actually use it.
+Some of these will surprise you.

 Personal productivity